Career Advice for Doctors in Australia

 How to Get a Higher Paying Doctor Job

 Earning potential in medicine varies significantly depending on specialty, location, practice type, and how well you negotiate.
-This guide outlines practical strategies for increasing your income, from understanding the market rate for your role to using a recruiter and considering geographic or structural changes to your practice.
+This guide outlines practical strategies for increasing your income, from understanding the market rate for your role to using our team and considering geographic or structural changes to your practice.
 If you feel you are being underpaid, start here.

 When to Change Your Doctor Job